 You can also just take a taxi, taxi fares are fixed in Malta and the cost will be 15€.

-Once you get off the lift make your way down Valletta’s main street – Republic Street and make sure to take some side detours to have a look at the beautiful little laneways and the homes with the gorgeous balconies and the outstanding door knockers.
+Once you get off the lift make your way down Valletta’s main street – Republic Street and make sure to take some side detours to have a look at the beautiful little laneways and the homes with gorgeous balconies and outstanding door knockers.

-The gallerias, are an important and unique design feature in traditional Maltese buildings.
+The gallerias are an important and unique design feature in traditional Maltese buildings.
 These galleries decorate many buildings in Valletta but I couldn’t find much about them.
 Today there is legislation in place that protects the gallerias and grants are available to restore them.

-The Upper Barakka can be found close to Castille Place on the Southeastern part of the city.
+The Upper Barakka can be found close to Castille Place in the Southeastern part of the city.
 Located not very far from their Upper Barrakka twin, the Lower Barrakka Gardens are perched atop the Valletta bastions (St. Christopher’s Bastion to be precise), a little further North, on the same side of Valletta.

 The Lower Barrakka Gardens are about a 15 minutes walk down from the Upper Gardens.
 Both gardens are simply magnificent providing stunning views over the Harbour.